redooor/redminportal/README.md

 ### Run migrate

-Version 0.1.6 adds a new column "active" to "pricelists" table.
+Version 0.1.6 adds a new column "active" to "pricelists" table and a new table "translations".

 **Caution**: Always backup your database before running this type of command.